 Session 3: Backstroke Turns & Finishes

 Session 4: Backstroke Race Strategy

-This camp will be led by NCAA All-American Ryan Harty!
-Ryan is an exceptional teacher with talent for explaining and demonstrating the technique required for fast racing!
+This camp will be led by NCAA All-American Ryan Harty and two-time Tongan Olympian Amini Fonua!
+Ryan and Amini are exceptional teachers with talent for explaining and demonstrating the technique required for fast racing!
 Scroll down for more details on the curriculum!

-Ryan will lead four sessions for swimmers ages 10 and over.
+Ryan and Amini will lead four sessions for swimmers ages 10 and over.
 Sign up for one or SAVE by signing up for all four sessions!